mrFlick72/cloud-native-todo-list/README.md

 keep in mind that all the command should run in the same shell in which the command ```eval $(minikube --profile istio docker-env) ``` is executed

+Another thing to do is add the minikube ip linked to the local.todo-list.com dns name in your hosts file.
+In order to gain the correct minikube ip you can use the follow command ```minikube ip -p istio```

 ## inject envoy proxy for istio
 in order to deploy all k8s yaml instrumented by istio execute the follow commands PAY ATTENTION!!! in todo-list-website.yml there is a ${MINIKUBE_IP} placeholder this have to replaced with ```minikube ip --profile istio``` value